MichaelDimmitt/js_menubar_attempt/mac_plist_launch_agent/Readme.md

 ## Challenges (why needed)
 Launch Agents do not immediately provide output<br>
-to where a programmer can immediately see hello world.<br>
+to where a programmer can immediately see menu_aerial world.<br>
 install_driver... sets the plist up and runs.

 ## Installation(program persists when installed until uninstalled.)